 Hollandaise Sauce

-You can’t have Classic Eggs Benedict with out hollandaise sauce!
+You can't have Classic Eggs Benedict without hollandaise sauce!
 My method for easy hollandaise sauce is seriously so simple.
-I have step by step directions and two different methods of preparation all over on my Easy Hollandaise Sauce post.
-Be sure to check it out by clicking here, as it is probably the most important part of Classic Eggs Benedict!
+I have step-by-step directions and two different methods of preparation all over on my hand blender hollandaise sauce post.

 Classic Eggs Benedict

-- 4 (8 halves) English Muffins, toasted and lightly buttered
+- 4 English Muffins toasted and lightly buttered

 - 8 slices Cheddar Cheese